Kathryn-cat/starter-academic/content/authors/admin/_index.md

 ### Research

-I interested in, but not limited to, the following topics:
+I'm interested in, but not limited to, the following topics:
 - Computer Vision
 - Reinforcement Learning
 - Abstraction and Reasoning